AirLiquide/predictable.farm.authentication-bridge/README.md

 | password_salt|
 | farm_id |

-farm_id : id of the farm to connect to.
+**farm_id** : id of the farm to connect to.

+### Licenses

+Our work is licensed under the MIT license.
+See license.txt.

+**This work uses sofware that is licensed under Apache 2.0 License, the GNU GPL v2.0 License.
+The respective files have kept their original license notices.**

 Documentation complète :  https://docs.google.com/document/d/1_SxayDKO30vMWrVTCxJiv7SGgChcJP5q2pF0UntlBh4/